Atmosphere-breathing electric propulsion: Concepts and modelling

-The first studies considering the collection and use of the upper atmosphere as propellant for an electric thruster can be found already in 1959 with the studies on the propulsive fluid accumulator from S. T. Demetriades.
+The first studies considering the collection and use of the upper atmosphere as propellant for an electric thruster can be found dating back to 1959 with the studies on the propulsive fluid accumulator.

 In the development of atmosphere-breathing ion engines, a notable extension of Child's Law led to its implementation in the ABEP concept in 1995.
 Originally, Child's Law modeled the flow of charge between an anode and a cathode with the assumption that the initial velocity of ions was zero.
 This assumption, however, is not applicable to ion thrusters operating in low Earth orbit, where ambient gas enters the ionization chamber at high velocities.

 Buford Ray Conley provided a generalization of Child's Law that accounts for a non-zero initial velocity of ions.
 This adaptation has been significant for the theoretical modeling of ion propulsion systems, particularly those that operate in the rarefied conditions of low Earth orbit.

 The generalization of Child's Law has implications for the design and efficiency of atmosphere-breathing ion thrusters.
 By accounting for the high-velocity ambient gas that enters the ionization chamber in low Earth orbit, the modified law allows for more accurate theoretical modeling.
 Once the ambient gas is ionized in the chamber, it is electromagnetically accelerated out of the exhaust, contributing to the propulsion of the spacecraft.